-Encompassing Flexibulk, the well-established and respected filtration business, the now combined Flexibulk and Applied Minerals team provide 37 years’ experience in the minerals market.
+Encompassing Flexibulk, the well-established and respected filtration business, the now combined Flexibulk and Applied Minerals team provide 40 years’ experience in the minerals market.
 As specialists Applied Minerals provide expert technical knowledge alongside the highest quality products, offering you effective systems to fulfil your needs.
-We offer our own and leading market brand products, including; diatomite, perlite, cellulose, pumice and vermiculite.
+We offer our own and leading market brand products, including; diatomite, perlite and cellulose.

 Whether face-to-face or over the telephone we take your bespoke requirements very seriously, from system issues to full scale plant trials, so we can develop a customised solution to suit your needs.